alutsu/ruby-oracle-node-yarn/README.md

 This image just setup the Ruby enviroment.
 To setup Rails enviroment, put following.

-For Dokku, put the following:
+For Dokku, using Dockerfile instead of Buildpacks, put the following:

 ```Dockerfile
 FROM alutsu/ruby-oracle-node-yarn